Fresh, raw stinging nettles sting! Wear protective gloves when handling them, until after they are blanched.

 - Freshly ground black pepper

-- 2 to 3 Tbsp of heavy whipping cream
+- 2 to 3 tablespoons of heavy whipping cream

-2 In a 6 quart soup pot, heat the olive oil and butter on medium heat.
+2 Sauté the shallots and celery: In a 6 quart soup pot, heat the olive oil and butter on medium heat.
 Add the chopped shallots and celery and cook until softened, about 5 minutes.

-3 Add the chopped potatoes, the chicken stock, bay leaf, and thyme.
+3 Add potatoes, stock, bay leaf, thyme: Add the chopped potatoes, the chicken stock, bay leaf, and thyme.
 If using unsalted or low sodium stock, add one teaspoon of salt.
 Bring to a simmer and simmer for 5 minutes.

-4 Roughly chop the blanched nettles.
+4 Chop blanched nettles, add to soup pot, add water, simmer: Roughly chop the blanched nettles.
 Add 3 to 4 cups of the chopped blanched nettles to the pot.
 Add enough water to just cover the nettles and potatoes, 1 to 2 cups.
 Return to a simmer and simmer for 15 minutes or until the potatoes are soft and the nettles tender.

-5 Remove the bay leaves (and thyme sprigs if using) from the pot.
+5 Purée the soup: Remove the bay leaves (and thyme sprigs if using) from the pot.
 Using an immersion blender or working in batches with a standing blender, purée.
 Return to the pot and take off the heat.

-6 Add salt to taste.
+6 Adjust seasonings, add lemon juice, add cream: Add salt to taste.
 Depending on the saltiness of the stock you are using, you may need to add at least a teaspoon or more to the soup.
 Add 1/2 teaspoon of freshly ground black pepper.
 Add lemon juice.
 Right before serving, swirl in the cream.
 Adjust seasonings to taste.

 Sprinkle with black pepper and garnish with a sprig of fresh mint to serve.